osu-crypto/libOTe/AUDIT.md

 - `Field_Audit_Test` checks that the GF(2^128) constant is outside every proper subfield, the exact F4 and F9 generator action including in-place calls, and lane-wise FVec<F4> mixing.

+## AUD-203: Quasi-cyclic modulus selection admitted small algebraic factors

+Status: fixed

+Affected code:

+- Quasi-cyclic Silent OT modulus selection.

+Concern:

+The quasi-cyclic encoder selected the first prime `p` at least as large as the requested output dimension.
+Primality alone does not make `(X^p - 1) / (X - 1)` irreducible over `F_2`; irreducibility additionally requires 2 to have multiplicative order `p - 1` modulo `p`.
+Some common request sizes selected highly reducible quotients.
+For example, a request of `2^16` selected `p = 65537`, where the order of 2 is only 32, producing 2048 degree-32 factors.
+At least one of those factors has polynomial weight five.

+Impact:

+An attacker could project the quasi-cyclic LPN instance into much smaller factor rings.
+The projected regular error may become dense enough to prevent a practical attack, so this audit did not establish a concrete break.
+However, the generic pseudo-distance and decoding-attack floors did not model these reduced instances, leaving an unnecessary algebraic assumption in the QC parameter selection.

+Resolution:

+QC now selects the first prime `p` for which 2 is a primitive root.
+The distinct prime factors of `p - 1` are checked using modular exponentiation, so the selected quotient is irreducible over `F_2`.
+The padding cost is negligible at the target dimensions: requests of `2^16`, `2^17`, and `2^20` select 65539, 131213, and 1048589, respectively, adding 3, 141, and 13 positions.

+Verification:

+- The deterministic number-theory audit test checks all three representative modulus selections.
+- The existing quasi-cyclic encoder and Silent OT tests exercise the new modulus through the supported binary protocol path.

+## AUD-204: Structured-code pseudo distances exceeded available evidence

+Status: fixed

+Affected code:

+- Silent OT and Silent VOLE structured-code parameter selection.
+- Protocol-facing low-weight expand-accumulate modes.

+Concern:

+Several compression modes used a pseudo minimum-distance ratio of 0.25 with no explicit margin.
+Expand-accumulate weights 7 and 11 were contradicted by both generator-row estimates and the efficient signature-collision attack of the Expand-Convolute analysis.
+Weight 21 also lacked enough evidence to retain as a production security choice.
+The block-accumulate paper estimates actual relative distance near 0.1, while its larger pseudo distance remains a computational-hardness heuristic.
+ExConv and experimental Tungsten similarly did not justify treating the generator-row mean as a lower bound.

+Impact:

+Overstating pseudo distance selected too few stationary or large-field noise positions for the intended 64-bit linear-test guard.
+Low-weight EA additionally admitted efficiently findable codewords far below its configured ratio.
+Binary regular noise was often protected by the independent 128-position attack floor, but that did not make the documented pseudo-distance claims accurate.

+Resolution:

+The protocol API removes EA weights 7, 11, and 21, retaining only weight 41 at pseudo distance 0.20.
+ExConv weights 7 and 21 now use 0.15 and 0.20.
+BA-3 with
+sigma 8 and 32 now uses 0.15 and 0.20.
+Tungsten remains explicitly experimental
+and uses 0.20.
+QC retains 0.25 after AUD-203 removes its separate algebraic factor concern.
+These are attack-visible pseudo-distance judgments, not claims about literal minimum distance; the distinction and construction-specific uncertainty are documented beside the selectors.

+Verification:

+- `EACode_config_test` checks that only the retained weight-41 production
+  configuration is selected.
+- `Vole_Silent_NoiseSampling_test` checks every approved pseudo-distance value and rejects the retired numeric EA modes.
+- The Silent OT EA integration test now exercises only the retained mode.